Biased Federated Learning under Wireless Heterogeneity: Abstract

 \section{Abstract}

 Federated learning (FL) has emerged as a promising framework for distributed learning, enabling collaborative model training without sharing private data.
 Existing wireless FL works primarily adopt two communication strategies: (1) over-the-air (OTA) computation, which exploits wireless signal superposition for simultaneous gradient aggregation, and (2) digital communication, which allocates orthogonal resources for gradient uploads.
-Prior works on both schemes typically assume \emph{homogeneous} wireless conditions (equal path loss across devices) to enforce zero-bias updates or permit uncontrolled bias, resulting in suboptimal performance and high-variance model updates in \emph{heterogeneous} environments, where devices with poor channel conditions slow down convergence.
-This paper addresses FL over heterogeneous wireless networks by proposing novel OTA and digital FL updates that allow a structured, time-invariant model bias, thereby reducing variance in FL updates.
-We analyze their convergence under a unified framework and derive an upper bound on the model ``optimality error", which explicitly quantifies the effect of bias and variance in terms of design parameters.
-Next, to optimize this trade-off, we study a non-convex optimization problem and develop a successive convex approximation (SCA)--based framework to jointly optimize the design parameters.
-We perform extensive numerical evaluations with several related design variants and state-of-the-art OTA and digital FL schemes.
-Our results confirm that minimizing the bias-variance trade-off while allowing a structured bias provides better FL convergence performance than existing schemes.
+Prior work on OTA and digital FL either enforces zero bias (explicitly or via assumed \emph{homogeneous} path loss) or permits uncontrolled bias, yielding high-variance updates under \emph{heterogeneous} channels and creating a performance bottleneck due to devices with poor channel conditions. \addb{We propose wireless FL updates that admit a structured, time-invariant model bias to achieve low-variance gradient aggregation, and analyze their convergence in a unified framework, in both strongly convex and non-convex settings. }The resulting bounds reveal a bias-variance trade-off governed by the design parameters.
+To optimize this trade-off, we pose a non-convex joint design problem and develop a successive convex approximation framework to tune the parameters. \addb{Extensive experiments across heterogeneous wireless settings, covering both strongly convex and non-convex image classification tasks, compare the proposed OTA and digital designs against state-of-the-art baselines.} The results demonstrate that optimizing the bias–variance trade-off through a structured bias yields faster FL convergence and improved generalization over existing schemes.